-- an absolute freehold, permanent and absolute tenure of land or property, with freedom to dispose of it at will; - a co-ownership, which is the right owned by more than one person over real estate; or - in a condominium (propietat horitzontal), the ownership of common premises is shared by the owners of each of the units that make up the apartments.
+- an absolute freehold, permanent and absolute tenure of land or property, with the freedom to dispose of it at will; - a co-ownership, which is the right owned by more than one person over real estate; or - in a condominium (propietat horitzontal), the ownership of common premises is shared by the plurality of owners of each unit that makes up the apartments.

-On the other hand, a property right could be understood as a limited right.
-Under Andorran law, the following rights are recognised as limited property rights:
+On the other hand, the property right could be understood as a limited right.
+Therefore, in Andorran law, the following rights are recognised as limited property rights:

-- leasehold, which is the temporary right that includes the ability to build on the ground or in the subsoil, and the right to overhang, with the right to appropriate what has been built for a specific period of time; - beneficial interest, which is the right by which a person can use the property of another and enjoy the benefits of it, with the obligation to preserve and take care of it; and - emphyteutic lease, which is the right by which the useful domain of a real estate property is given for a period of time by means of the payment of an annual pension, whereby the assignment is made as recognition of the useful domain of the property.
+- leasehold, which is the temporary right that includes the ability to build on the ground or in the subsoil, and the right to overhang, with the right to appropriate what has been built for a specific period; - beneficial interest, which is the right by which a person can use the property of another and enjoy its benefits, with the obligation to preserve and take care of it; and - emphyteutic lease, which is the right by which the useful domain of a real estate property is given for a period by the payment of an annual pension, whereby the assignment is made as recognition of the useful domain of the property.